kevinherzig/myapp/readme.md

 The primary code is in routes/google.js.
 This is the module that gets called when you ask for /google.

-The search works by
+The NodeJS server will first look for any defined 'routes' or paths handled explicity by a router.
+If it doesn't find a route then it looks in /public for a file that matches.
+This is why /index.html will load index.html out of the public folder but /google will invoke the code in routes/google.js

--- Kafka messages
+-- Kafka messages howto ---

+By default kafka messages are disabled so that you can work on the html even if you don't have a kafka server running.

 To write the search term to Kafka go into routes/google.js and set const use_kafka = true;

-To run a kakfa server install docker then do: docker-compose -f docker-compose.yml up -d
+To install and run a kakfa server install docker then do: docker-compose -f docker-compose.yml up -d

 Follow the instructions on this page to create the topic: